snoyberg/posa-chapter/warp.md

 [such data allocation is regulaly enough for context switching](http://www.aosabook.org/en/ghc.html).

-Use of lightweight threads makes it possible to write code with good clarity like traditional thread programming while keeping high-performance (Fig XXX).
+Use of lightweight threads makes it possible to write clear code like traditional thread programming while keeping high-performance (Fig XXX).